![]() |

 Originally the Panorama was viewed from small cars which ran on tracks above the perimeter of the room.
 The ride was an imaginary helicopter tour, with famed travel writer Lowell Thomas providing an audio guide of the notable sights in each borough.

-Like the axonometric maps drawn by hand by Hermann Bollman in the 1950s and Constantine Anderson in the 1980s, the mass of blocks and tiny windows of midtown merge into an overwhelming visual jumble.
-It astounds the visitor to think how this magical little world was created by hand.
+Like the intricate axonometric maps drawn by hand by Hermann Bollman in the 1950s and Constantine Anderson in the 1980s, the mass of blocks and tiny windows of Midtown Manhattan merge into an overwhelming visual jumble.
+It astounds the visitor to think how this magical little world was created by hand from so many little pieces.

 The Panorama has been updated and altered along with new construction in the real city, but since the construction boom of the 1990s, the model has lagged behind reality.
 Some of the little buildings seem to be tattered and falling apart in places.
 Simply maintaining and preserving the hundreds of thousands of buildings in the model must be a constant challenge against dust and occasional detritus dropped from the balconies above.
-Can you spot the foreign object not far from Washington Memorial Arch in the photo above?
+A monstrous lump of chewing gum can be seen in the park not far from Washington Memorial Arch in the photo above.

 The model is filled with charming details, like the tiny cable cars going across to Roosevelt Island, just north of the Queensboro Bridge.
 I expected the tiny cars to move, like train cars on a model railroad layout.
 There is one mechanized feature of the Panorama: tiny airplanes on wires which rise steeply from the LaGuardia airport runway, round a pulley hidden in the rafters, cross the sky above, then turn down for a quick landing again.
 The tiny shadows of the airplanes moving across the city are a subtle effect that adds a quiet mystery to the model.